19hours/sg-statutes/Acts/Income Tax Act.md

 [2/92; 32/95; 31/98]

-(5) Subsection (4)(b) shall apply, with the necessary modifications, to any dredger, seismic ship, or any vessel used for offshore oil or gas activity the income derived from the operation of which is exempt from tax under section 13F .
+(5) Subsection (4)(b) shall apply, with the necessary modifications, to any dredger, seismic ship, or any vessel used for offshore oil or gas activity the income derived from the operation of which is exempt from tax under section 13F or the income derived from the chartering or finance leasing of which is exempt from tax under section 13S.

 [49/2004 wef 30/11/2004]

+[Act 7/2007, wef 01/03/006]

+(5A) In subsections (4) and (5), “finance leasing” has the same meaning as in section 13S(20).

-[Act 7/2006, wef 01/03/2006]
+[Act 7/2007, wef 01/03/006]

 (6) Any gains or profits, directly or indirectly, derived by any person from a right or benefit granted on or after 1st January 2003, whether granted in his name or in the name of his nominee or agent, to acquire shares in any company shall, where the right or benefit is obtained by that person by reason of any office or employment held by him, be deemed to be income chargeable to tax under subsection (1)(b), accruing at such time and of such amount as determined under the following provisions: